 The Wylfa Ghost, Anglesey

-Anglesey Informer has invited Ann Farrell to contribute an article on "The Wylfa Ghost".
+Anglesey Today presents an article on "The Wylfa Ghost" by Ann Farrell.
 A number of ghosts have been sighted on Anglesey, and so here we offer our readers their chance to read this interesting article.

 Who would have thought that this corner of Anglesey would have in common a nuclear power station, a former New Zealand opera singer who performed at Covent Garden and Demi Moore, star of the 1990 film, Ghost, and more recently, Half Light (2006).